Luiggi370z/it-logger/README.md

 # IT LOGGER

-Small and quick application to show the fast development and prototyping with react and json-server.
+> Small and quick application to show the fast development and prototyping/mocking with react and json-server.
+The app handles tasks and issues.

 ## Stack